 Consider compensation and service

 Talking to multiple travel nursing agencies can be confusing since each will have their own processes, systems and offerings.
 The first points to consider are pay and benefits.
-This step can sometimes be overwhelming.
 Agencies that are transparent and clear in outlining their compensation packages will make your life a lot easier.
-Remember to inquire about pay timelines as many nurses see weekly pay as a major benefit.
+Also inquire about pay timelines as many nurses see weekly pay as a major benefit.

 In addition to pay rates, be sure to discuss other income opportunities.
 Some agencies will also offer incentives such as sign-on bonuses, completion bonuses and referral bonuses.